pingles/redshift-r/README.md

 Provides a few functions to make it easier to access our Redshift cluster from R.

 This library essentially does very little, other than provide some nicer functions that use the [RJDBC](http://www.rforge.net/RJDBC/index.html) package.
+However, the code includes the Postgresql 8.4-703 JDBC driver that is required for connecting to Amazon's Redshift service; installing this package would install all dependencies necessary to start querying and analysing.

 ## Installing